 Be realistic about it![/caption]

 It doesn’t matter if you’re creating videos or writing blogs.
 Consistency is always easier when you set your goals at a reasonable pace.
 Overwhelming yourself is likely to lead to a lot more disappointment than you think.
 Don’t let the initial excitement lead you or your team to over-extend.

 That being said, schedule your work and production to match your strengths.
 If you’re better off picking your photos and links to a blog ahead of time, then do that.
 If you’re writing is better when you do it in the morning, then do that.
 Understand what you or your team members do best before labeling your calendar in a way that reflects these strengths.
 This will help you buckle down and do what’s already been planned rather than sitting around wondering what the heck to do next.

 [caption id="" align="aligncenter" width="292"]

 She'll do it![/caption]

 Now that you’ve taken the time to plan out your work in a way that fits your needs, make sure your team members have the kind of tasks that they’re going to be good at.
 This seems obvious, but it’s too easy to just outsource something you don’t like to someone other than yourself.
-You’re much better off delegating
+You’re much better off delegating according to skill.